KingIzzymon/DeckyPlugin-MagicPacket/README.md

 # SteamDeckPlugin-MagicPacket

-A wake-on-lan and sleep-on-lan feature for the Steam Deck
+A [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader) plugin that will wake/sleep a remote computer (aka desktop gaming rig).

 ---

 ## Goals

-The goal of this project is to create a simple button, accessible via [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader), that will display "Wake" or "Sleep" depending on the remote computer's status.
+The goal of this project is to create a simple button, accessible via Decky Loader, that will display "Wake" or "Sleep" depending on the remote computer's status.

 It will also have a configurator, thanks to [Scawp](https://github.com/scawp/Steam-Deck.Wake-Up-Rig), that will scan your network for running systems where you can initially select your default connection.